 HELP US BY CONTRIBUTING YOUR DIGITAL CONTENT

 These might include typed personal reflections and stories, digital images, sound and film recordings such as home movies, social media posts, web sites, blog posts, and other digital content.
 You can help us by sharing documentation of your personal experiences or those of your family.
-We especially encourage the donation of photographs and other media as file uploads, rather than as links to online posts.

 To learn more about our usual donation process or to donate any historic or cultural Ventura County material, please contact our Collections Manager Renee Tallent at firstname.lastname@example.org.